bfcrampton/PDZ-peptide-screening/README.md

   - python 2.7
   - [gcloud sdk](https://cloud.google.com/sdk/)
   - Various other dependencies for above software
-1. A vnc viewer, such as [Real VNC](https://www.realvnc.com/download/viewer/)

 #### Instance Creation
 1. Customize the `zones`, `cpu_counts`, and `memory_counts` variables in